NUS-SNL/p4-traffictool/Usage.md

 A fixed length field would be produced for the current run of p4-traffictool.
 In order to modify this length, the user needs to rerun p4-traffictool.
 Note that this is a limitation of the target tool and p4-traffictool merely provides an option to choose the fixed length.

 #### Generated Code
-The code for Lua dissector would be generated in the output directory inside a subdirectory "lua_dissector".
+The code for Lua dissector would be generated in the output directory inside a subdirectory "wireshark".
 It consists of lua files corresponding to each protocol.
 Each file contains:
 *  Header struct definition
 *  Table definitions for the next layers (if the current layer is not the final layer)
 *  Addition of the current layer to table definition of previous layer